bminer/node-twilio-api/README.md

 do not need to listen for this event; Instead, pass a onConnectCallback to the `makeCall` function.

 - <a name="incomingCallEvent"></a>incomingCall Event - Triggered when the Twilio middleware receives a voice request from Twilio.

+### <a name="listIterator"></a>ListIterator

+A ListIterator Object is returned when Twilio reponses may be large.
+For example, if one were to list all subaccounts, the list might be relatively lengthy.
+For these responses, Twilio returns 20 or so items in the list and allows us to access the rest of the list with another API call.
+To simplify this process, any API call that would normally return a list returns a ListIterator Object instead.

+The ListIterator Object has several properties and methods:
+- Page - A property of the ListIterator that tells you which page is loaded at this time
+- NumPages - The number of pages in the resultset
+- PageSize - The number of results per page (this can be changed and the default is 20)
+- Results - The array of results.
+If results are a list of accounts, this will be an array of Account Objects, if it's a list of applications, this will be an array of Application Objects, etc.
+- nextPage([cb]) - Requests that the next page of results be loaded.
+Callback is of the form `cb(err, li)`
+- prevPage([cb]) - Requests that the previous page of results be loaded.

 ## Testing